Necrolesian/morrowind-mod-list/list.md

 One of the atlas meshes in the core sub-package is borked and needs to be deleted before installation: meshes\x\ex_imp_plat_01.nif.
 If this mesh is present, you'll end up stuck underwater when fast traveling from Raven Rock to Fort Frostmoth.

 The "core" sub-package is obviously required.
-Install only one of the GITD patch sub-packages, depending on whether or not you're using GITD's interior sunrays.
+Install only one of the GITD patch sub-packages, and it should be the interior sunrays one (with the current version of GITD, interior sunrays can be disabled in the MCM if you don't prefer them).

 If you installed the smoothed BC mushroom meshes from Graphic Herbalism (which you should have if you have any sense), then install both the BC Mushrooms Smoothed sub-package and the Smoothed Glowing BC patch sub-package.
 (If for some reason you didn't install smoothed mushrooms, then just install the Normal Glowing BC patch sub-package.)
 I also suggest the smoothed redware and urns sub-packages.